-Thirty-nine years after "Belle de Jour" shocked the pants off the bourgeoisie, Manoel de Oliveira presents an eccentric “sequel” in “Belle Toujours.”
+Thirty-nine years after director Luis Bunuel and scriptwriter Jean-Claude Carriere shocked the pants off the bourgeoisie with “Belle de Jour” (turned down by Cannes for “artistic insufficiency” but awarded the Golden Lion in Venice in 1967), Portuguese master Manoel de Oliveira presents an eccentric “sequel” in “Belle Toujours.”
 Die-hard fans of the original will find no easy continuity in his very different style of wit and pacing, and may be disappointed to find a blonde-wigged Bulle Ogier in the Catherine Deneuve role.